chtklein/itk-strip-sensor-qc/README.md

 	*	Keithley 487
 	*	Keithley 236/237	(untested)
 	*	WayneKerr 6440B
+	*	WayneKerr 6425
 	*	Keithley 2000	(untested)

 ## How to use the QC LabVIEW scripts:
 *	just copy the repository to the machine used for sensor tests
 *	find VIs for the respective measurement & Configuration in the folder "QCtests"
+*	make sure there are no old VIs with the same name in memory

 The LabVIEW scripts have been developed and tested under Windows7 using LabVIEW 2013.